jrdefideveloper/coding-interview/medium-problems/medium-problems.md

 2. `Leetcode: Bus routes` - Very difficult
 3. `Next Greater Element` - This is just a really strange problem to me.
 You can travel through an array in a circular fashion twice by multiplying array.length * 2 and then using modulus to get the proper index.

+# *September 18, 2021*

+1. `Longest Palindromic Substring` - Naive solution -> Get all substrings and then find the longest Palindrome.
+However this is O(n^3) where n is the length of the string.
+Optimal solution was O(n^2) I was able to figure it out myself but setting the indexes against odd and even it really error prone.
+2. `Group Anagrams` -

 # Random thoughts